 The most important variable for the jet trigger is the transverse energy.
 The E_T measured in both the EM and the hadronic calorimeter is added up to obtain the jet trigger E_T .
 The distribution of the jet E_T obtained at L2 is presented in Fig. 2.
 Some clearly unphysical jets (with more than half the beam energy) are related to the detector noise.
-Let clean-up procedures are being the procedures are being the set of the detector noise.
+Jet clean-up procedures are being established by the collaboration to deal with such issues.